SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/cache-config.md

 Symfony's cache service".
 But... we can *also* figure this out on our own, by using the commands we just learned.

-We already noticed there's a `cache.yaml` service.
+We already noticed there's a `cache.yaml` file.
 It looks like FrameworkBundle is responsible for creating the cache service... and it has a sub `cache` key where we can pass *some* values to control it.
 All of this is commented-out at the moment.